-The project site is currently zoned Rural Living (RL) and relatively flat.
+The project site is zoned Rural Living (RL) and relatively flat.
 The nearest mountains are the Copper Mountains located two miles to the west.
 The solar equipment on site, comprising of PV modules mounted on tracker units and associated electrical equipment, will maintain a low profile - generally no more than ten feet high.
 The project will also include access roads and a chain link fence that will be erected around the perimeter of the site.
 None of the proposed equipment will obstruct any view sheds in the area.
-Therefore, the proposed project will not have a substantial adverse effect on a scenic vista or adversely change the visual character of the area; impacts will be less than significant.
+Therefore, the proposed Project will not have a substantial adverse effect on a scenic vista or adversely change the visual character of the area; impacts will be less than significant.

 b) No Impact.
-The project will not substantially damage scenic resources or historic buildings within a state-designated scenic highway, as there are no state designated scenic highways in the vicinity of the project area.
+The project will not substantially damage scenic resources or historic buildings within a state-designated scenic highway, as none exist onsite and there are no state designated scenic highways in the vicinity of the project area.
 A scenic highway is officially designated as a state scenic highway when the local jurisdiction adopts a scenic corridor protection program, applies for the California Department of Transportation for scenic highway approval, and receives notification from Caltrans that the highway has been designated as an official scenic highway.

 c) Less than Significant Impact.
-The proposed project will have a low profile (six feet max height) and minimal lighting and, therefore, will not substantially degrade the existing visual character or quality of the site and its surrounding.
-The current visual character of the project site is typical of rural living areas consisting of flat lands surrounded by sparse residential development, and typical vegetation communities such as creosote bush, burroweed, desert dandelion, and mustard.
+The proposed Project will have a low profile (ten feet max height) and minimal lighting; therefore, it will not substantially degrade the existing visual character or quality of the site and its surrounding.
+The current visual character of the Project site is typical of rural living areas consisting of flat lands surrounded by sparse residential development, and typical vegetation communities such as creosote bush, burroweed, desert dandelion, and mustard.
 Human disturbance is minimal within the site.
 There are occasional trash piles, no structures or evidence of livestock grazing on site.
 There are also occasional Off Highway Vehicle (OHV) trails within the site.
 There are very few other residential units in the vicinity.
 Housing density is estimated at one house per forty acres.

-The proposed project will result in the removal of some of the current vegetation on the site; place photovoltaic panels among the remaining vegetation; construct access roads; and erect a chain link fence around the perimeter of the site.
-A maximum of two wooden power poles and associated power lines will be established that extend from the project site to the existing wooden distribution poles and associated power lines to the East.
+The proposed Project will result in the removal of some of the current vegetation on the site; place photovoltaic panels among the remaining vegetation and other appurtenant structures; construct access roads; and erect a chain link fence around the perimeter of the site.
 These features will alter the existing visual character from the current vacant rural view but will be compatible with typical features expected in rural living.